evkx/evkx.github.io/content/models/mercedes/eqc/EQC_400_4MATIC/_index.md

 You can choose between three sound systems on the Mercedes-EQ EQC 400 4MATIC.

-- With the Standard, you get seven speakers with a max system output of 100 watts.
+- **Standard**: This system features seven speakers and delivers a maximum output of 100 watts.
-- With the Advanced Soundsystem, you get nine speakers with a max system output of 225 watts.
+- **Advanced Soundsystem**: This system features nine speakers and delivers a maximum output of 225 watts.
-- With the Burmester Surround Soundsystem, you get 13 speakers with a max system output of 590 watts.
+- **Burmester Surround Soundsystem**: This system features 13 speakers and delivers a maximum output of 590 watts.

 ## Lights